worldviewer/react-worldviewer-prototype/README.md

 # The Open Layers Worldviewer

-A new GIS-based approach to visualizing discourse on scientific controversies
+A new GIS-based approach to visualizing discourse on scientific controversies, inspired by Flemming Hansen

 ## Defining the Problem